jacob-ellison/fetal/README.md

 ROIs and phase metrics are stored in records_temp/ (Fetal_temps_v2.csv containes corrected image numbers and durations).
 MATLAB processing code starts with /fetal/temp/get_temp_comdiv.m.

+Any data not available in this repositiory (raw images and k-space data) is availbale upon request.